Profitec Pro 600 Espresso Machine Review

 The PID display also doubles as a shot timer, a feature that has proven super popular among users.
 It starts timing automatically when you start a shot.

 The Pro 600 does take a little more work than the Pro 700 simply because you can’t plumb it to a water line.
 You do need to fill the water tank by hand and empty the drip tray.
-However, the 2.8-litre BPA-free reservoir is large enough that you won’t need to fill it often, and when you do, it’s easy to remove.
+However, the 2.8-liter BPA-free reservoir is large enough that you won’t need to fill it often, and when you do, it’s easy to remove.
 I especially like that it connects to the machine via a valve in the bottom.
 This gives it a much tidier look and makes it easier to clean.
 Much more convenient than a mess of tubing.

 There is one way the Profitec Pro 600 is more user-friendly than the Pro 700, and that’s the accessibility of the overpressure valve.
 The OPV, which lets you change the brewing pressure, is located right behind the drip tray, making it easy to adjust any Profitec model.
 Adjustable brew pressure is yet another way to dial in that perfect extraction.